sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 	}

 	{
-		"primaryMeasure": "OBS_VALUE"
+		"observation": {}
 	}

 ###### localRepresentation

 *Object* *optional*.
 LocalRepresentation defines the representation for the attribute.
+A data attribute can be text (including XHTML and multi-lingual values), a simple value, or an enumerated value.

 * enumeration - *String* *optional*.
 Urn reference to a codelist.
 * enumerationFormat - *Object* *optional*.
-Urn reference to a codelist.
-The *[enumerationFormat](#enumerationformat)* object defines a restricted version of a text format that only allows facets and text types applicable to codes.
+The *[enumerationFormat](#enumerationformat)* object defines a restricted version of a *[textFormat](#textFormat)* that only allows facets and text types applicable to codes.
 Although the time facets permit any value, an actual code identifier does not support the necessary characters for time.
 Therefore these facets should not contain time in their values.
 * textFormat - *Object* *optional*.
 The *[textFormat](#textFormat)* object defines the information for describing a range of text formats restricted to the representations allowed for all components except for target objects, and that does not allow for multi-lingual values.
+* maxOccurs - *Number* *optional*.
+The maxOccurs attribute indicates the maximum number of values that can be reported for the component.
+The default is 1.

 Examples: